How clean is your indoor air?

 Do you know what you’re looking for in a new furnace?

+- Money Back.
 There are many incentives available to homeowners who purchase new heating and cooling equipment.
 Many manufacturers offer rebates on high-efficiency models that can offset initial costs.
 There are also local utility rebates that may be available in your area for high-efficiency equipment.
-Make sure you ask your contractor about the money-back options available to you. - Energy Savings.
+Make sure you ask your contractor about the money-back options available to you.

+- Energy Savings.
 A high-efficiency furnace can help you save money each month on utilities.
 This can be beneficial for those who live in the North, where winters can be unforgiving.
 And, even minimum-efficiency gas furnaces manufactured today can be significantly more efficient than those manufactured 10 or 15 years ago.
-So, even if you do invest in a standard-efficiency system, you could still see savings. - Performance Features.
+So, even if you do invest in a standard-efficiency system, you could still see savings.

 Like this post?
 Share it!